schrodinger/protein-fep-benchmark/README.md

     ( cd experimental_data && ./prepare_data.sh )
     ```

 2. Place original 100 ns `out.fmp` files into `results/fmp`.
-Due to size limitations, these files are not included in this repository.
+Due to size limitations, these files are not included in this repository but may be downloaded [here](https://learn.schrodinger.com/public/misc/fmp_files.zip) (340 MB).

 3. Edit the `results/systems.csv` file to include the relevant metadata for each system.